 Quality assurance encompasses the processes and procedures that systematically monitor different aspects of a service or facility.
-It detects and corrects problems or variances that fall outside established standards or requirements.
+Through audits and other forms of assessment, quality assurance efforts detect and correct problems or variances that fall outside established standards or requirements.

 Most businesses utilize some form of quality assurance in production, from manufacturers of consumer packaged goods to software development companies.
-Quality assurance might even be represented by distinct departments or divisions that focus solely on these issues.
+Some companies may even establish a quality assurance department with employees that focus solely on quality assurance.

-Early concepts of quality control can be traced back to the Middle Ages and the rise of guilds.
+Concepts of quality control can be traced back to at least the Middle Ages and the rise of guilds.
 A craftsman could access a network of connections with other craftsmen and suppliers by joining a guild organization.
 He could then benefit from the reputation of the guild based on standards of quality in the products produced by its members.

-Then the Industrial Revolution brought about more specialization in labor as well as mechanization.
-Quality assurance evolved and quality assurance practices began to be established around specialized tasks performed by workers.
-The need to monitor the quality of components being produced by large numbers of workers required inspectors with the introduction of mass production.
+The Industrial Revolution brought about more specialization in labor, as well as mechanization.
+Quality assurance evolved to address specialized tasks performed by workers.
+With the introduction of mass production, the need to monitor the quality of components being produced by large numbers of workers created a role for quality inspectors.

 International Quality Assurance Standards

-An international federation of organizations known as the International Organization for Standardization was founded in 1947.
-ISO is made up of standards organizations that represent over 100 countries.
+The International Organization for Standardization (ISO) was founded in 1947 with the goal of ensuring quality across national borders.
+ISO consists of standards organizations that represent over 160 countries.
 It maintains an effective quality assurance system for manufacturing and service industries.

-ISO 9000 is a set of standards first published in 1987.
-It's designed to help organizations meet statutory and regulatory requirements for product quality as well as consumer needs.
+One product of the ISO is the set of standards that have become known as the ISO 9000 family.
+The criteria detailed in these management systems are designed to help organizations meet statutory and regulatory requirements for product quality and consumer needs.